 Why should you use books?

-The American Political Science Association (APSA) uses a "light version" of the Chicago Manual of Style citation system.
-It focuses on formats that are important to political science, especially documents produced by the United States government.
+The American Political Science Association (APSA) uses a "light version" of the Chicago Manual of Style citation system that doesn't use footnotes.

 https://www.sanjac.edu/library| Central Library: 281-476-1850 | Generation Park Campus: 281-998-6150 x8133 | North Library: 281-459-7116 | South Library: 281-998-6150 ext.
 3306